Who We Are

-Did you know that beginning in 1983, Gainesville received the Tree City USA designation because of the combined efforts of the City Beautification Board (CBB), the Gainesville Parks, Recreation and Cultural Affairs Department (PRCA) and the Florida Division of Forestry.
-Each year the CBB renews its designation.
+Beginning in 1983, Gainesville received the Tree City USA designation because of the combined efforts of the City Beautification Board (CBB), the Gainesville Parks, Recreation and Cultural Affairs Department (PRCA) and the Florida Division of Forestry.
+This is Gainesville's 37th year as a Tree City USA and the first as a Tree City of the World!

 City of Gainesville Urban Forest Ecological Analysis 2016